HomeEvent Info2026 Project CategoriesScience Investigations

 - Will include evidence of reading on the topic.

-- Scientific Inquiries that show a hypothesis is not supported are just as likely to win as Scientific Inquiries that show a hypothesis is supported.
+- Science Investigations that show a hypothesis is not supported are just as likely to win as Science Investigations that show a hypothesis is supported.
 (You will not know the answer until you do the work!).

 Key Dates

-- A group of up to 3 students can do a Scientific Inquiry entry.
+- A group of up to 3 students can do a Science Investigations entry.
 The highest year level in the group will determine the year category of the entry.

-- The inquiry must be your own work.
+- The investigation must be your own work.

-- If you plan to use animals in your inquiry then you must comply with animal ethics requirements.
+- If you plan to use animals in your investigation then you must comply with animal ethics requirements.
 Check with your science teacher before you start.

-- You must keep a science journal or log book containing dates for your on-going ideas, raw data, notes and a completed Risk Assessment for Scientific Inquiry Form (remember your science teacher needs to sign this form).
+- You must keep a science journal or log book containing dates for your on-going ideas, raw data, notes and a completed Risk Assessment for Science Investigations Form (remember your science teacher needs to sign this form).

 - Your scientific report should include the following sections: